prayashs54/Hello/README.md

 # Hello
-E-Commerce website project created by using python &amp; django
+E-Commerce website project created by using python and django